sveltejs/sites/sites/svelte.dev/content/blog/2023-03-01-whats-new-in-svelte-march-2023.md

 _Other cool tools_
 - [sveltekit-modal](https://github.com/semicognitive/sveltekit-modal) lets you write Python endpoints in SvelteKit using Modal
-- [svelte-kit-bot-block](https://www.npmjs.com/package/svelte-kit-bot-block) is a serer hook to handle spam requests with SvelteKit
+- [svelte-kit-bot-block](https://www.npmjs.com/package/svelte-kit-bot-block) is a server hook to handle spam requests with SvelteKit
 - [Svelte Email](https://github.com/carstenlebek/svelte-email) lets you write and design email templates with Svelte and render them to HTML or plain text
 - [Inertia.js](https://github.com/inertiajs/inertia) lets you quickly build modern single-page React, Vue and Svelte apps using classic server-side routing and controllers
 - [svelte-adapter-bun](https://github.com/gornostay25/svelte-adapter-bun) is an adapter for SvelteKit apps that generates a standalone Bun server